cloudiator/java-rest-client/docs/MonitoringApi.md

 <a name="getMonitor"></a>
 # **getMonitor**
-> List&lt;Monitor&gt; getMonitor(id)
+> List&lt;Monitor&gt; getMonitor(metric)

-Retrieves the monitor with the given id parameter
+Retrieves the monitor with the given metric name

 ### Example
 ```java